fdelgadodelapuente/fdelgadodelapuente.github.io/research/glacier.md

 <img style="float: center;" src="/images/s1cd.sh.png" style="width:500px;">
 <p style="font-size:small">Sentinel-1C/D C-band 1-day ascending interferogram of the northern part of the Southern Patagonian Icefield.
 The displacement is measured along the radar line-of-sight, so a negative  displacement implies ice motion downslope away from the radar, as expected for a descending orbit.
+The black dot is the reference pixel.
 This is the only type of data that allows to measure glacier deformation with a high resolution and high accuracy except on the frontal part of the glaciers that move too fast, leading to coherence loss.</p>

 ### **Relevant publications**